Frequently Asked Questions About Postpartum Depression & Related Illnesses

-I know you are probably tired and miserable, and this is quite a long section, but moms (and dads) tend to have quite a wide variety of questions about these illnesses and we wanted to address as many of them as possible.
-If you keep scrolling, you are likely to find the info you’re looking for.
+We know you are probably tired and miserable, and this is quite a long section, but moms (and dads) tend to have many, many questions about these illnesses and we wanted to address as many of them as possible.
+If you keep scrolling, you are very likely to find exactly the information you’re looking for.

-What are the symptoms of postpartum depression, postpartum anxiety and/or OCD?
-How do I know if I have it?
+What are the specific symptoms of postpartum depression, postpartum anxiety and postpartum OCD?
+How do I know if I have one of them?

 There are many different symptoms and you may have only some of them.
-These are not one-size-fits-all illnesses.
-Read The Symptoms of Postpartum Depression & Anxiety (In Plain Mama English).
-If you have some of the symptoms, and have had them for 2 weeks or more, call your doctor.
+These are not one-size-fits-all illnesses – every mom is an individual.
+Read The Symptoms of Postpartum Depression & Anxiety (In Plain Mama English), which will give you a full list of possible symptoms.
+If you have some of the symptoms listed, and have had them for two weeks or more, call your doctor.
 What you are going through is temporary and treatable with professional help.
+This can be fixed.

 What is the difference between baby blues and postpartum depression?

-Baby blues is a normal adjustment period that occurs during the first two weeks after the birth of your baby.
-It is not an illness, and lots of women experience it.
-It resolves on its own.
-If you are past the first two weeks postpartum and you have symptoms of postpartum depression (or anxiety or OCD or psychosis or PTSD) and they are impacting your ability to function as you would like on a daily basis, you need to reach out to your doctor.
-For more on this, read What’s the Difference Between Postpartum Depression and Normal New Mom Stress?
-You don’t need to worry about postpartum depression – admitting it, asking for help, etc. — or get too panicked about it because it is fully treatable.
+Baby blues is a normal adjustment period that happens during the first two weeks after the birth of your baby.
+It is not an illness, and lots of women go through it.
+It goes away on its own, and doesn’t require help from a doctor.
+If you are past the first two weeks postpartum and you have symptoms of postpartum depression (or anxiety or OCD or psychosis or PTSD) and they are preventing you from functioning as you would like each day, you should reach out to your doctor.
+For an even better explanation, read What’s the Difference Between Postpartum Depression and Normal New Mom Stress?
+If you think you have PPD, don’t panic because it is fully treatable.
 Really.
 Call your doctor!!

 Can you get postpartum depression or anxiety much later after the birth of your child?
-What if you get it when you are 6 months postpartum, or 10?
+What if you get it when you are six months postpartum, or ten?

-These illnesses can arise any time during pregnancy or in the first 12 months after birth.
-If your doctor says you can only get postpartum depression in the first few months after birth, he or she is uninformed.
+Postpartum depression can occur any time in the first 12 months after birth.
+If your doctor says you can only get postpartum depression in the first few weeks or months after birth, he or she is wrong.
 For more on this, read Does Postpartum Depression Only Occur in the Weeks After Baby is Born?
 Also, you can get PPD with any child, regardless of whether it is your first or fifth or somewhere in between.

-Where should I go to get help for postpartum depression or other perinatal mood and anxiety disorders?
+Where should I go to get help and support for postpartum depression, postpartum anxiety, pregnancy depression or any other types of perinatal mood and anxiety disorders?

-You should also check the Postpartum Support International website or calling PSI at 1-800-944-4PPD.
+You can also check the Postpartum Support International website or call PSI at 1-800-944-4PPD.
 They have coordinators in most of the U.S. states as well as many countries around the world.
-Find out who your coordinator is and call or email them to get information on what support services may exist in your area, including support groups and treatment specialists.
+Find out who your coordinator is and call or email them to get information on how to get help in your area.

-The thing about postpartum depression is, there is no specific timetable for getting better and you’ll only frustrate yourself if you create one or compare yourself to others.
+There is no specific timetable for getting better and you’ll only frustrate yourself if you create one or compare yourself to others.
 As long as you are working closely with an effective healthcare provider you will get better.
 Please be patient with yourself!!
 There are a few things, though, that can impact the length of your recovery.
 To learn about them, read Six Things That Can Affect How Quickly You’ll Recover from Postpartum Depression and Anxiety.
+Also, please check out What Postpartum Depression Recovery DOES NOT Look Like.

 Do I have to take medication to be treated for postpartum depression or anxiety?

-Not necessarily.
-There are a variety of treatments for PPD, postpartum anxiety, postpartum OCD, etc, including therapy.
+No. There are a variety of treatments for PPD, postpartum anxiety, postpartum OCD, etc, including therapy and/or medication.
 You should work with your doctor to identify the best treatment options for you, and then be open to trying other things if the methods you choose don’t work.
+For more on medication, read Your Questions Answered About Medication for Postpartum Depression.
+For more on therapy, read How does Psychotherapy for Postpartum Depression Work Anyway?
 For more on treatments outside of traditional medication and therapy, read The Best Alternative Treatment Options for Postpartum Depression and Anxiety.
+Please know that current research finds that alternative or natural methods of treatment are not effective as the first-line (or only) treatment for moms with moderate to severe PPD.

-There are many risk factors, including some originating from inside the body (examples: brain chemistry, genetics) and some external factors (examples: poverty, childhood trauma).
-What leads one woman to end up with postpartum depression or another perinatal mood or anxiety disorder may not be what leads someone else to it at all.
-The risk factors include, but are not limited to:
+There are many risk factors.
+What leads one woman to end up with postpartum depression or another perinatal mood or anxiety disorder may not be what leads someone else to get it.
+Risk factors are things that make it more likely that you will get an illness as compared to someone else.
+The risk factors for PPD and related illnesses include, but are not limited to:

 * A history of depression or anxiety in you or your family members